Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Reproducing Kernels and Reproducing Kernel Banach Spaces

 This means that $K(\vx,\cdot)$ and $K(\cdot,\vy)$ can be seen as equivalent elements of $\delta_{\vx}$ and $\delta_{\vy}$, respectively.
 When our two-sided RKBSs are reflexive and $\Domain=\Domain'$, these two-sided RKBSs also fit \cite[Definition~1]{ZhangXuZhang2009}.
 This shows that our definition of RKBSs contains that of \cite[Definition~1]{ZhangXuZhang2009} as a special example.

 There are two reasons for us to extend the definition of RKBSs.
 The new definition allows the reproducing kernels to be defined on the nonsymmetric domains.
-Moreover, the reflexivity condition for the original definition is not required for our RKBSs in order to introduce the $1$-norm RKBSs for the sparse learning methods.
+Moreover, the reflexivity condition necessary for the original definition is not required for our RKBSs in order to introduce the $1$-norm RKBSs for sparse learning methods.
 Even though we have a non-reflexive Banach space $\Banach$ such that all point evaluation functionals defined on $\Banach$ and $\Banach'$ are continuous linear functionals, this Banach space $\Banach$ still may not own a two-sided reproducing kernel.
 The reason is that $\Banach$ is merely isometrically imbedded into $\Banach''$, and then $\delta_{\vx}$ may not have the equivalent element in $\Banach$ for the reproducing property (i).
-Hence, we can not employ the techniques of \cite{ZhangXuZhang2009} to introduce the non-reflexive RKBSs.
-Here, we investigate the reproducing properties in Banach spaces based on the ideas of \cite{FasshauerHickernellYe2013}.